backupbrew/switchbrew/Capture services.md

 This was added with \[5.0.0+\].

+Official sw via the `nn::album` wrappers uses start\_DateTime =
+YYYY-MM-DD 1970-01-01 with the rest set to all-zero, end\_DateTime is the same except year = 3000.

 | Cmd   | Name                                                                                  |
 | ----- | ------------------------------------------------------------------------------------- |
 | 32    | \[7.0.0+\] [\#SetShimLibraryVersion](#SetShimLibraryVersion "wikilink")               |